-- The SENCO attends half termly cluster meetings organised by CWAC SEND Team to update and revise developments in SEND and Inclusion. - Meeting additional needs and inclusion issues are targeted each year through the
+The SENCO attends half termly cluster meetings organised by CWAC SEND Team to update and revise developments in SEND and Inclusion.

-- In-house additional needs and inclusion training is provided through staff meetings by the SENCO. - All staff have access to professional development opportunities and are able to apply for additional needs or inclusion training where a need is identified either at an individual pupil or whole class level. - Support staff are encouraged to extend their own professional development and the Senior Leadership Team will ensure tailor-made training where this is appropriate.
+- Meeting additional needs and inclusion issues are targeted each year through the school's long-term goals and the School Strategic Development Plan.
+In-Service training and individual professional development are arranged matched to these targets. - In-house additional needs and inclusion training is provided through staff meetings by the SENCO. - All staff have access to professional development opportunities and can apply for additional needs or inclusion training where a need is identified either at an individual pupil or whole class level. - Support staff are encouraged to extend their own professional development, and the Senior Leadership Team will ensure tailor-made training where this is appropriate.